Folk art of Taiwan

 This carving undoubtedly depicts a species of scops owl (Otus).
 (Photo copyright © by Kaj Halberg)

 Carving, depicting a Taiwan blue magpie (Urocissa caerula).
-This bird is described elsewhere on this page.
+This bird is described on the page Animals – Birds: Birds in Taiwan.
 (Photo copyright © by Kaj Halberg)

 This owl-like monster, exhibited in front of the Fushing Temple in Xiluo, carries a sign which says: ‘I am an eared animal.
 If you touch me, you will burn your skin.’ – This monster is killed symbolically during Chinese New Year’s Eve by igniting thousands of firecrackers around it.
 (Photo copyright © by Kaj Halberg)